 Source: Education at a Glance 2018: OECD Publishing, Table A3.3.
-Prepared by Colleges Ontario.

 The huge difference in employment rates between those with and without post-secondary credentials is explained mainly by those who are inactive: i.e., neither working nor seeking a job.